 How do I sign up?

-Message me directly at firstname.lastname@example.org if you’d like to sign up, or if you have any questions that I haven’t addressed.
+Get in touchwith me if you’re interested, or if you have any questions that I haven’t addressed.
 I can’t wait to hear from you!